A Deeper Look at Our Conversion Stories

-So when I saw this ad, it peaked my interest: “Was this my old friend Scott Hahn?
+So when I saw this ad, it piqued my interest: “Was this my old friend Scott Hahn?
 Did he really become a papist?” and, if so, the big question, “Why?”
-Or, was it possible, and more probable, that he had clandestinely converted so he could rescue lost souls from the Catholic Church?
+Or was it possible, and more probable, that he had ostensibly converted so he could clandestinely rescue lost souls from the Catholic Church?

 The next Sunday afternoon, I drove alone up to Cleveland to hear him.
 From my experience with visiting theologians, I envisioned a small clutch of people in a small church basement, eating coffee and donuts, listening glass-eyed to a droning professor speaking far over their heads.
-Instead, I found an immense church, a full parking lot, a standing-room only sanctuary, all focused—cameras and stage lights—on my old friend from seminary.
-I felt myself a complete, maybe unwanted, stranger in my very first visit to a Catholic church, and was astounded as Scott gave a invigorating talk on the “Fourth Cup”, or the Last Supper as the fulfillment of the Jewish Passover meal.
+Instead, I found an immense church, a full parking lot, a standing-room-only sanctuary, with everyone — cameras and stage lights too — focused on my old friend from seminary.
+I felt myself a complete, maybe unwanted, stranger in my very first visit to a Catholic church.
+I was astounded as Scott gave an invigorating talk on the “Fourth Cup”, or the Last Supper as the fulfillment of the Jewish Passover meal.

-Afterwards, Scott was rushed by a crowd of enthusiastic fans and I went over to say hello.
-He recognized me immediately, with a “Hey, what are you doing here?
+Afterward, Scott was rushed by a crowd of enthusiastic fans.
+I went over to say hello.
+He recognized me immediately with, “Hey, what are you doing here?
 I hope I didn’t offend you!”
 We couldn’t talk then, but he encouraged me to listen to the (now famous) tape of his conversion, and then call him.

 Verses I Never Saw

-So I bought the tape, mainly to discover on the long drive home how he had gotten so messed up, plus an interesting sounding book by Karl Keating entitled Catholicism and Fundamentalism.
-About a half-hour into the tape, I had to pull my car over to the side of the road, because, in just that short period, Scott essentially had provided the answers to most of my most disturbing foundational “why” questions.
+So I bought the tape, mainly to discover on the long drive home how he had gotten so messed up.
+I also bought an interesting-sounding book by Karl Keating entitled Catholicism and Fundamentalism.
+About a half hour into the tape, I had to pull my car over to the side of the road.
+In just that short period, Scott essentially had provided the answers to the majority of my most disturbing foundational “why” questions.
 The first of these answers was the first of what I came to call “the verses I never saw.”
 He told the story of being asked by a friend, “What is the pillar and bulwark of the truth?”
 Scott had answered, as I would have answered, “the Bible.”
 His friend responded, “But the Bible says in 1 Timothy 3:15, that the pillar and bulwark of the truth is the Church.”
 As I listened, I couldn’t recall seeing this in my Bible, so that is why I pulled my car over to the side of the road.
-I had studied and taught series of sermons on First Timothy and didn’t remember seeing this verse; however, when I looked it was there!
+I had studied and taught a series of sermons on First Timothy and didn’t remember seeing this verse; however, when I looked, it was there!